 1 No partitioning of the bands.
 All services co-exist on a licence exempt basis.
 No public access services are permitted 2 No partitioning of the bands.
 All services co-exist on a licence exempt basis.
-Public and private systems are permitted to co- exist.
+Public and private systems are permitted to co-exist.
 However co-ordination and interference resolution is the responsibility of the operator and third party customers are not guaranteed access to spectrum at all times.
-3 Bards are partitioned on the basis of public access/private system requirements.
+3 Bands are partitioned on the basis of public access/private system requirements.
 Public access systems require licences and are co-ordinated.
 Private systems are licence exempt and uncoordinated.
 4 Bands are partitioned on the basis of HIPERLAN Type 1 and 2 but not on public/private basis All systems are licence exempt and uncoordinated.

-Large area public systems, such as current telephony systems, should not be permitted to use the spectrum.
-Local use within and between private properties should be permitted, provided that there are no fees levied which are associated with the spectrum use.
+Large area public systems, such as current telephony systems, should not be permitted to use the spectrum Local use within and between private properties, with use restricted to the owners or employees of the owners should be permitted, provided that there are should be no fees levied which are associated with the spectrum use.
 Also, no users should be granted special rights to any segment of the spectrum; all should be operated on an equal license exempt or unlicensed basis.